refractionPOINT/lce_doc/docs/deploy_sensor.md

 `-c` to remove EVERYTHING.
 This means that after a `-c`, the previous sensor's identity is no longer recoverable.
 Installing a new sensor on the same host will result in a brand new sensor registering with the cloud.

+## Connectivity
+The default connecitivity of the EDR sensors is using pinned SSL certificate.
+This prevents SSL interception solutions (whether legitimate or malicious) from inspecting the traffic.
+Although this provides a higher level of security, it also makes some deployments more complex due to the required exceptions necessary.

+You can switch that behavior to use the public root CA infrastructure instead of pinned certficates.
+This is done by setting the `use_public_root_ca` parameter of the installation keys.